kamax-matrix/mxisd/docs/sessions/3pid.md

 such 3PID bindings available for search and invite queries on the local Homeserver by using the `SQL` backend and configuring it to use the synapse database.
 Support for `SQLite` and `PostgreSQL` is available.

-See the *Local only* use case for more information on how to configure.
+See the [Local sessions only](#local-sessions-only) use case for more information on how to configure.

 #### Default
 By default, mxisd allows the following: